A new male grooming range of products from award-winning male celebrity hairdresser, Adee Phelan.

 Substantial accomplishments to date

-We now need to capitalise on this market opportunity by raising awareness of the brand amongst consumers.
-We believe the best way to do this is through more marketing and by attending the major trade shows.
-Additionally, we sell straight to the consumer online which keeps them in our own sales funnel.
-We hope our plans for effective marketing will increase our direct to consumer sales.
 We have also signed up a number of celebrity affiliates who have agreed to promote SKNHEAD products.
 Many of these celebrities normally only take payment up front, anything from £5,000+, but given Adee's credibility they are willing to promote our products on commission only.
-This is interesting for us as it removes the potential of future marketing budget bottlenecks and heavily incentivises the celebrity affiliaties to keep promoting SKNHEAD products.
+This is interesting for us as it removes the potential of future marketing budget bottlenecks and and heavily incentivises the celebrities to keep promoting SKNHEAD products.

 According to Pixability, male grooming is the fastest growth sector across all online tutorials.
 This presents an opportunity - by tying in celebrities and YouTubers, we can leverage influencers to show how our innovative products are meant to be used, and capitalise on this trend.

 One of the most respected names in male hairdressing, Adee has run hairdressing seminars across Europe and the US, so has a high number of barbers and hairdressing professionals who may be interested in stocking SKNHEAD products.

 We intend to be a brand that grows through word-of-mouth.
 Crowdfunding is a very attractive proposition for us because it means we can empower our investors to start spreading the word from day one, helping to keep the margins low and the potential profits high.